Episode Transcript

 Interviewer: How long does it take for people to start noticing results, though?
 Because you know we want it right now.

 Theresa: Sure, sure.
 I know, I know.
 We're all about instant gratification, right?
-And it does takes some time.
+And it does take some time.

 Theresa: Very easily.

-Interviewer: And then all of the sudden it really starts coming off.
+Interviewer: And then all of a sudden it really starts coming off.
 Is that normal?

 Interviewer: Yeah, because your body gets used to that stuff.